3Rafal/ngmi/plan.md

 5.  **System.Reactive:** For reactive extensions (if we decide to port RxJava parts directly).
     *   `System.Reactive`

-### [ ] Step 1.3: Port Configuration (`ZaiConfig`)
+### [ ] Step 1.3: Port Configuration (ZaiConfig)

-1. Create a `ZaiConfig.cs` file in `Z.Ai.Sdk.Core/Config`.
+1. Create a ZaiConfig.cs file in Z.Ai.Sdk.Core/Config.
-2. Define the `ZaiConfig` class with properties corresponding to the Java version.
-Use .NET 9 features like primary constructors and records where appropriate.
+2. Define ZaiConfig as a C# record with properties corresponding to the fields in the original Java ZaiConfig class.
-3. Implement a builder pattern for `ZaiConfig` if desired, although with modern C# features, it might not be necessary.
+3. Utilize primary constructors and optional parameters with default values to allow for flexible and clean object initialization, which replaces the need for a separate builder pattern.

 ### [ ] Step 1.4: Port Constants